micGuerr/MiNPAT/README.md

-# LongAnMRI

-The Longitudinal MRI analysis (LongAnMRI) provides a set of tools for MRI data pre-processing, image phenotype derivation and data analysis, with a specific focus on longitudinal acquisitions.
+# NeuroPlasticity Microstructural Analysis Toolbox (...)

+This software intends to provide a set of tools and an analysis framework for the detection of microstructural brain changes.

+It has been specifically designed for the analysis of neuroplastic changes and thus offers specific features for the processing of data where multiple acquisitions are available for each subject.

+Nonetheless, the pipeline offers strams of analysis for single session acquisitions as well.

-# Requirements, download and Installation
+# Requirements, Download and Installation

 The Software is compatible with both Linux and macOS based machines.
-It can be used with Windows operating system as well, but a few [extra adjustments]() are needed.
+It can also be used with Windows operating system, but some [extra requirements]() are needed.

 You can find the instructions to download and install LongAnMRI [here](doc/installation/longan.md).

 ## Matlab and Python

-Most of LongAnMRI core features are written in Bash and can be run from command line.
-Nonetheless, **[Matlab](https://it.mathworks.com/products/matlab.html)** scripts and functions are used to organize and simplify the diffent steps of the analysis, hence the software should be installed.
+The analysis framework is based on **[Matlab](https://it.mathworks.com/products/matlab.html)** scripts and functions, hence you must have an installed Matlab version (minumum version ??).

-Also, both a version of Python-2 and Python-3 should be installed, as they are needed in a number of different situations.
+Also, both a Python-2 and Python-3 versions should be installed, as they are needed in a number of different situations.
 Check [here]() for more info.

 ## Download and install extenral softwares

-LongAnMRI makes use of a numeber of external softwares.
-Below you can find the instructions on how to download them and, for some of them, a brief summary on the installation steps.
+LongAnMRI makes use of a numeber of external software which must be donwloaded and installed.
+The full list is reported below.
+Clicking on the links you will find a brief overview on how to donwload and install each of them.

 - **[DTI-TK](doc/installation/dtitk.md)**.
 - **[FSL](doc/installation/fsl.md)**.